AlexBros/CodeSnippets/README.md

 # CodeSnippets
-A basket of different Code Snippets
+A basket of different Code Snippets which were developed